What Does Lactic Acid do for the Skin? 3 Amazing Benefits

-What does lactic acid do for the skin?
-To know this, we should first understand what lactic acid is all about.
+From salicylic to glycolic acid, which is suitable for you?
+So, what does lactic acid do for the skin?
+To know this, we should first understand what this acid is all about.

 Remember the sensation of a burn in your muscles after a run?
 That was your muscle burning down carbohydrates to give you energy.
-Lactic acid plays an important role in that.
 Let’s know more about it.

 What does lactic acid do for the skin